 I felt great.
 They gave me some peanut butter and jam toast along with apple juice and water which I heartily enjoyed.
 Jocelyn was relieved.
 She sat and read her book while I recovered, as numerous attendants visited my cubicle to take my blood pressure and check my vitals.
 All was good enough for a nurse to take the clamp off my wrist.
 The next step was to go home.
 However, the incision had not clotted, and we had a bit of a gusher and so the clamp had to be reapplied.

 And then I started to feel clammy and woozy, and woke up with a crowd of people standing around my bed.
-Jocelyn later explained that I had passed out and the nurse yelled, “Crash cart!
+Jocelyn later explained that my blood pressure and heart rate dropped suddenly and I had passed out.
+Then the nurse yelled, “Crash cart!
 Crash cart!” as the alarms sounded.

 Informed Family Support